 What does this mean?
 A living organism such as a human being is a system which constantly renews, regenerates and reforms itself in order to maintain itself in life and health.
 This constant remodelling is the process by which a living organism maintains health.
 It renews, regenerates and reforms unceasingly not because of injury, disease or infirmity, but because it is alive.
 It is what living systems do.

-How is this done?
-From the outset of their training osteopaths learn to assess a patient’s case not only conventionally but also to develop a highly skilled sense of touch to detect changes in tissue quality not currently detectable by other means.
-With training and experience this specialised sense of touch gives a unique insight into the patient’s health, to help identify what could be compromising the body’s ability to maintain health.
+Central to osteopathic training is a focus on looking at the whole person.
+Osteopaths assess a patient’s case in a conventional way, but learn also to develop a highly skilled sense of touch to detect changes in tissue quality not currently detectable by other means.
+With training and experience this specialised sense of touch helps to give a unique insight into the patient’s health as a whole, to identify what could be compromising the body’s ability to maintain health.
 This same acute sense of touch guides safe and effective treatment.

 Osteopathy is the philosophy of healthcare concerned with those factors which could be compromising the body’s ability to maintain its own health naturally.